devskale/offpunk/README.md

 Run command `version` in offpunk to see if you are missing some dependencies.

-Highly recommended:
+Highly recommended (packagers should probably make those mandatory):
 * [xdg-utils](https://www.freedesktop.org/wiki/Software/xdg-utils/) provides xdg-open which is highly recommended to open files without a renderer or a handler.
 It is also used for mailto: command.
 * The [cryptography library](https://pypi.org/project/cryptography/) will provide a better and slightly more secure experience when using the default TOFU certificate validation mode and is highly recommended (apt-get install python3-cryptography).
-* [Python magic](https://github.com/ahupp/python-magic/) is useful to determine the MIME type of cached object.
-If not present, the file extension will be used but some capsules provide wrong extension or no extension at all.
-Python-magic is highly recommended. (apt-get install python3-magic)
+* [file](https://www.darwinsys.com/file/) is used to get the MIME type of cached objects.
+But it should already be on your system.

-Dependencies to enable web browsing.
+Dependencies to enable web browsing (packagers should put those in an offpunk-web meta-package)
 * [Python-requests](http://python-requests.org) is needed to handle http/https requests natively (apt-get install python3-requests).
 Without it, http links will be opened in an external browser
 * [BeautifulSoup4](https://www.crummy.com/software/BeautifulSoup) and [Readability](https://github.com/buriy/python-readability) are both needed to render HTML.
 Without them, HTML will not be rendered or be sent to an external parser like Lynx. (apt-get install python3-bs4 python3-readability or pip3 install readability-lxml)
 * [Python-feedparser](https://github.com/kurtmckee/feedparser) will allow parsing of RSS/Atom feeds and thus subscriptions to them. (apt-get install python3-feedparser)